anto-n1/config_files/files_templates/README.md

-Put these files in /home/$USER/Templates, then
+Put these files in /home/$USER/Templates, then you can create new files from Nautilus easily.